OneGameDad/SFML_Experiments/README.md

 - ~~[X] 10) Update Game to use ALevels~~
 - [X] 11) Storylet system (This is just to indulge my interests)
 - [X] 12) Projectile system - Moving objects that can collidge and damage other objects
-- [] 13) Map system - Terrain and the ability to move from one screen to another
+- ~~[] 13) Map system - Terrain and the ability to move from one screen to another~~
 - [X] 14) Reorganize Repo - Cleaned things up for ease of use and visibility
+- [X] 15) Slow Motion - add slow motion class for better control
+- [X] 16) Collectibles - add collectibles class and manager
+- [X] 17) Energy Bar - add an energy bar
+- [] 18) Wave system - for deploying enemies, projectiles and terrain.

 ## Removed Features
 These features have been removed for one reason or another